1.1 Matches are usually proposed via email between team organisers a few weeks or months in advance.

 4. Match Conditions

-Matches should be played under the standard Laws of the Game, with the main exception being a system of “rolling subs”.
-This includes the match duration, which should be 90 minutes unless previously agreed between the two sides.
-If a match is shortened at short notice, reasons for this should be included in the result announcement email.
+4.3 Matches should be played under the standard Laws of the Game, with the main exception being a system of “rolling subs”.
+This second exception is the match duration, which should be 90 minutes unless previously agreed between the two sides.
+If a match is shortened, reasons for this should be included in the result announcement email.

 5. Eligible Players